Belleville, Michigan: Points of interest

 In the 1930s, Belleville had a reputation as a resort community where the wealthy of Detroit maintained getaway estates.
 Henry Ford and Charles Lindbergh once owned summer cottages on Belleville Lake, in the neighborhood of Harmony Lane.

 Music

-The city has been called the birthplace of techno music, namely having been home to Derrick May, Juan Atkins and Kevin Saunderson, commonly known as The Belleville Three, who were instrumental in its creation.
+Techno music produced in the mid-to-late 1980s by Juan Atkins, Derrick May, and Kevin Saunderson (collectively known as The Belleville Three), along with Eddie Fowlkes, Blake Baxter, James Pennington and others is viewed as the first wave of techno from Detroit.

 Education

 Belleville is in the Van Buren Public Schools district.
 Belleville High School, Owen Intermediate, and Edgemont Elementary are located within the city limits of Belleville.

-Twin city
+Sister city

 The city is twinned with Machynlleth, Wales.